-by April Houston, MSW, MPH, Communications Assistant, Institute for Public Health
+Written by April Houston, MSW, MPH, communications assistant for the Institute for Public Health

 Health care reform is in the news again (some would say it never left), as Republicans in the Senate have introduced a new bill to repeal and replace the Affordable Care Act (ACA), signed into law in 2010.
 Under the House’s version of the bill, known as the American Health Care Act (AHCA), the Congressional Budget Office estimates that over 20 million people will lose their health insurance by 2026.
 This worries public health experts for many reasons, but one concern that has not received much news coverage is the possible impact that the AHCA’s passage would have on the spread of HIV.

 Institute faculty scholars Rupa Patel, MD, MPH, DTM&H, and Timothy McBride, PhD, MS, along with a team of infectious disease experts, medical professionals, health policy analysts, and social scientists in Missouri, Mississippi, Massachusetts, and Rhode Island, set out to investigate the link between an individual’s health insurance status and their utilization of pre-exposure prophylaxis (PrEP), a drug proven to prevent HIV transmission and thereby reduce HIV incidence.
 Their findings were recently published in the journal PLoS One.

 Dr. McBride, a health economist, explained that their research had important implications for the ongoing health care reform debate as well as health care provision in general.
 “Affordability of medical care is an important aspect to measure when looking at the use of any service, especially when many of the people needing the service have low incomes and the costs of the services are high,” he said.